Elizabeth Betty Ann Christensen

 By the time Christensen retired in 1985 in Silver Spring, Maryland, her tenure at CUC had spanned four decades, longest of any music teacher at the college since its founding in 1904.
 She enjoyed a reputation as a superb theory teacher, and her presence and influence in the department was a stabilizing force in that program during troubled transitions for both it and the college.
 During that time she took additional studies at Catholic University and the universities of Minnesota, Wisconsin, and Southern California.

 Christensen studied piano with Amos Allen at CU and Lillian Steuber at USC.
 While in England, she studied piano with Ian Lake at the Royal College of Music, London.
 She also served for a number of years as a member of the Certification Board of the Maryland State Music Teachers Association.
-She was living in Silver Spring when she died at age ninety.
+She was living in Silver Spring when she died on September 15, 2014, at age ninety.